-Additionally, the tax credit percentage for wood energy products equipment has been reduced from 30% to 20%, and the timeline for providing notice of tax credits has been adjusted to begin in 2026 instead of 2021.
-The bill also clarifies that wood energy products equipment includes machinery used to process wood fiber and byproducts, while excluding vehicles typically licensed for highway use.
-The effective date for these amendments is set for tax years beginning on or after January 1, 2026.
+Additionally, the tax credit percentage for wood energy products equipment is reduced from 30% to 20%, and the timeline for providing notice of tax credits to the Department of Finance and Administration is extended to begin in 2026.
+The effective date for these amendments is set for tax years starting on or after January 1, 2026.
+Overall, the bill aims to bolster the Arkansas timber industry while ensuring a positive cost-benefit analysis for the state.

 Statutes affected: